bramleyccslab/scm-repo/content/projects/decision/index.md

  - Is the brain an adaptive toolbox or a flexible generalist?
  - Are heuristic and probablistic frameworks really in tension?
+ - What are some key heuristics for decision making?
  - What kind of theory is Prospect theory?
 Normative, descriptive or prescriptive?
  - Quantum Probability models... what's going on there?